AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 must work together.

-To check if objects should classed as an aggregate, work out what objects must work togother as a single unit to enforce the business rules for the application.
+To check if objects should classed as an aggregate, work out what objects must work together as a single unit to enforce the business rules for the application.
 For example if the value of a line item changes, then the value of a purchase order may change which means it may no longer be able to be automatically approved.
-This means that these two objects are good candidates to grouped togother in an aggregate.
+This means that these two objects are good candidates to grouped together as an aggregate.